-Merge pull request #7 from nerdymark/claude/fix-magnetic-sensor-orientation-011C...
+Merge pull request #27 from nerdymark/claude/claude-md-mmikl14iywxsip5l-EbCmh S...

-File: PERFORMANCE_OPTIMIZATION.md
+File: backend/camera.py

 +